sublessinc/SampleClients/README.md

 Embedding subless.js on your page will enable calling the sublessLogin method, redirecting the user to our login page.

 ## Payment
-Embedding subless.js on your page will automatically enable logged in users to report their visits to subless creators back to subless.
+Embedding subless.js on your page will automatically enable logged-in subless users to report visits to your page back to subless.

 ## Creator Registration
 ![CreatorWorkflow](sublessCreatorRegistration.png)